syncfusion-content/blazor-docs/blazor/diagram-component/ports/appearance.md

 ## Custom properties

-The `AddInfo` property of the port allows you to maintain additional information to the port.
+The `AdditionalInfo` property of the port allows you to maintain additional information to the port.

 ## See also